erroronline1/caro/readme.md

     * The audit module aquires data from the application and is partially able to export
         * records of product incorporation.
 If currently ordered products miss an incorporation there will be a note.
         * records of MDR §14 sample checks.
 If currently vendors are overdue for a check there will be a note.
-        * a list of current documents in use (forms and their components)
+        * a list of current documents in use (forms and their components).
-        * user skills and trainings (with expiries highlighted)
+        * user skills and trainings (with expiries highlighted).
-        * vendor lists with last article update, last MDR sample check and details for certificates (if provided)
+        * vendor lists with last article update, last MDR sample check and details for certificates (if provided).
-        * fulfilment of regulatory issues considered by forms
+        * fulfilment of regulatory issues considered by forms.
     * also see [Tools](#tools)
 * ISO 13485 8.4 Data analysis
     * Vendor evaluation is partially supported by an additional reduced order record that can be exported and used to e.g. evaluate delivery times, order cancellations and returns.
 This doesn't define how the provided data is to be interpeted though.
     * [Order](#order), [Tools](#tools)

 [Content](#content)